 Performance verifications aid the Breath Testing Specialist (BTS) and the Idaho State Police Forensic Services (ISPFS) in determining if a breath testing instrument is functioning correctly.
 Performance verifications are performed using a wet bath simulator performance verification solution.
 The solution is provided by and/or approved by ISPFS.
-The ISPFS analysis establishes the target value and acceptable range of the solutions used for the verification and includes the acceptable values on the Certificate of Analysis for each solution.
-Note: The ISPFS established target values may be different from those shown on the bottle label.
+The ISPFS analysis confirms the target value and acceptable range of the solutions used for the verification and includes the acceptable values on the Certificate of Analysis for each solution.
+Note: The ISPFS confirmed target values should be taken directly from the official ISPFS Certificate of Analysis for each solution lot and not from the bottles or from the vendors certificate of analysis.